sheylle1/16S_Kruger_Comparative_Analysis_and_Microbial_Diversity/README.md

 This repository contains data, code, and analysis workflows for a comparative study of gut microbiota in wild mammals from Kruger National Park, South Africa.
 The repository supports reproducible research and facilitates peer review of the submitted manuscript.

 **Note:** Materials in this repository may be updated upon final publication.
+## Overview

+This repository contains data, code, and analysis workflows for a comparative study of gut microbiota in wild mammals from Kruger National Park, South Africa.
+The repository supports reproducible research and facilitates peer review of the submitted manuscript.

+**Note:** Materials in this repository may be updated upon final publication.

 ---